StonehengeNLP/ESRA-Backend/README.md

 ## Serve Django application

 We use gunicorn for serving our backend application.
-First install gunicorn(this is not fix, pick any that suite your liking) then run the following command:
+First install gunicorn(this is not fixed, pick anything that suit your liking) then run the following command:

 ```
 gunicorn --bind 0.0.0.0:8000 --workers 8 backend.wsgi
 ```

-This command will create 8 workers and binded at port 8000
+This command will create 8 workers and binded them at port 8000

 ## Docker image